 The other type of box provides consumables is less about curation and the element of surprise and delight.
 Instead, the consumables category focuses on the automatic delivery of needed supplies such as razors (and their contrast, beard grooming supplies), diapers, household goods, and more.

 Subscription Insider, for one, is very bullish about subscription boxes, stating that they’re the fastest growing sector within subscription commerce, with many subscription box offerings growing their subscriber base at “unprecedented rates.”
-The article, “What You Can Learn From the Subscription Box Industry” outlines a number of key strategies that subscription box companies can pursue to increase their subscriber rate and revenue, with advice from industry heavy-hitters, such as Leslie Emmons Burthey, the VP of marketing at FabFitFun.
+The article, “What your subscription box business should be aware of for 2022” outlines a number of key strategies that subscription box companies can pursue to increase their subscriber rate and revenue, with advice from industry heavy-hitters, such as Leslie Emmons Burthey, the VP of marketing at FabFitFun.

 eMarketer provided data points from a survey earlier this year by AYTM Market Research which asked consumers about their experience with subscription boxes, the types of boxes they prefered, their plans to purchase them in the future, and what were the drivers of that decision.
 And while eMarketer in its article acknowledges that some product category boxes may be reaching a saturation, newcomers continue to enter and find success in the market.

 “‘To stay the distance, brands using a subscription model need a very strong point of difference and superior customer service,’ said Sarah Boumphrey, global lead of economies and consumers at Euromonitor International.
 She added that subscription services also need to come up with other avenues of revenue.
 For instance, Birchbox, a leader in the space, has brick-and-mortar stores.”